pzhenzhou/haentgl/README.md

 ## Haentgl

+> haentgl is a combination of Hegel + Kant.
+Pronunciation: /ˈhæntəgəl/

 Haentgl is a Rust-based proxy designed for MySQL databases, oriented towards cloud serverless environments.
 It serves as a unified access layer for serverless databases, providing seamless command forwarding, cluster autodiscovery, connection maintenance, and topology awareness.
 Additionally, it includes control plane functions such as overload